The great 'gram blackout

 • Some brands are pursuing more decidedly non-digital routes: Telfar is launching a TV channel, plenty of DTCs are publishing catalogues and marketing via snail mail, which can be more cost-effective than digital these days.
 “Catalogs allow retailers to take the consumer through their brand in a way they may not otherwise be able to experience online,” noted Retail Dive.
 “Being able to show something in a space can provide a better feel for the consumer when they’re missing that tactile experience,” said Lauren Bitar, head of insights at RetailNext.
 Mate Bike, which launched with Appear Here last year, found that even with a lot of eyes online, they couldn’t make those sales without test rides.
 "People wanted to touch and feel the bike… and they weren't able to.
 We got a lot of traffic on the website but in terms of converting that traffic, the numbers didn't add up."

-Will we see a wider return to analog marketing in search of that missing tactile experience?
+Will we see a wider return to analogue marketing in search of that missing tactile experience?
 The original ad space: The market stall.
 The shop window.

 The very nature of digital is that it’s fleeting.
 A stat that has stayed with us since last year?
 How the closure of a brand’s brick-and-mortar stores made it harder for us to remember their names.